 Dragon Slay is a UK-based gaming accessories company and is relatively unknown in the space of fightsticks.

-Unboxing and set up
+Unboxing and setting up

 - 2 faceplate prints